megha20april/DSA-stuff/notes/Tree.md

 - LEVEL ---> height of root - height of that node ---> level of root is 0.
 - ANCESTOR and DESCENDANT ---> An ancestor of a node is any other node on the path from the node to the root.
 A descendant is the inverse relationship of ancestor.

-### Types of Binary tree

-#### Complete Binary Tree - all the levels are full apart from the last level, but the last left fills from left to right.
--

 One Node ---> two pointers ----> left and right

+## Types of Binary tree

+### Complete Binary Tree
+- all the levels are full apart from the last level, but the last left fills from left to right.

+### Full Binary Tree
+- every node has either 0 or 2 children.
+- usecase --> compression of files

+### Perfect Binary Tree
+- All levels are full
+- hence, all the leaf nodes are full in the last level.
+- it's a combination of full and complete.

+### Height Balanced Binary Tree
+- avg height is O(logN)

+### Skewed Binary Tree
+- every node has one child --> like linked list

+### Ordered Binary Tree
+- every node has some property like in BST

+## Some more Properties

+- Perfect BT ---> height h ----> perfect bt has max nodes ---> 2_^(h+1) - 1